nerves-project/shoehorn/README.md

  {:stdlib, 'ERTS  CXC 138 10', '3.2'}, {:kernel, 'ERTS  CXC 138 10', '5.1.1'}]
 ```

-Booting the shoehorn.boot script with zero application config will being up the
+Booting the shoehorn.boot script with zero application config will bring up the
 Erlang VM and only run the `shoehorn` app.

-Now lets configure `shoehorn` to do something more interesting by adding some
+Now let's configure `shoehorn` to do something more interesting by adding some
 minimal configuration.

 ```elixir